garden-io/garden/docs/reference/module-types/jib-container.md

     # Maximum duration (in seconds) of the test run.
     timeout: null

+    # The command/entrypoint to run the container with.
+    command:

-    # The arguments used to run the test inside the container.
+    # The arguments (on top of the `command`, i.e. entrypoint) to run the container with.
     args:

-    # Specify artifacts to copy out of the container after the run.
-The artifacts are stored locally under the
-    # `.garden/artifacts` directory.
-    #
-    # Note: Depending on the provider, this may require the container image to include `sh` `tar`, in order to enable
-    # the file transfer.
-    artifacts:
-      - # A POSIX-style path or glob to copy.
-Must be an absolute path.
-May contain wildcards.
-        source:

-        # A POSIX-style path to copy the artifacts to, relative to the project artifacts directory at
-        # `.garden/artifacts`.
-        target: .

-    # The command/entrypoint used to run the test inside the container.
-    command:

     # Key/value map of environment variables.
 Keys must be valid POSIX environment variable names (must not start with
     # `GARDEN`) and values must be primitives or references to secrets.
     env: {}

     cpu:
-      # The minimum amount of CPU the test needs to be available for it to be deployed, in millicpus (i.e. 1000 = 1
+      # The minimum amount of CPU the container needs to be available for it to be deployed, in millicpus (i.e. 1000 =
-      # CPU)
+      # 1 CPU)
       min: 10

-      # The maximum amount of CPU the test can use, in millicpus (i.e. 1000 = 1 CPU)
+      # The maximum amount of CPU the container can use, in millicpus (i.e. 1000 = 1 CPU)
       max: 1000

     memory:
-      # The minimum amount of RAM the test needs to be available for it to be deployed, in megabytes (i.e. 1024 = 1
+      # The minimum amount of RAM the container needs to be available for it to be deployed, in megabytes (i.e. 1024 =
-      # GB)
+      # 1 GB)
       min: 90

-      # The maximum amount of RAM the test can use, in megabytes (i.e. 1024 = 1 GB)
+      # The maximum amount of RAM the container can use, in megabytes (i.e. 1024 = 1 GB)
       max: 90

-    # List of volumes that should be mounted when deploying the test.
+    # List of volumes that should be mounted when starting the container.
     #
     # Note: If neither `hostPath` nor `module` is specified, an empty ephemeral volume is created and mounted when
     # deploying the container.